rollkit/rollkit/types/block_spec.md

 Like all blockchains, rollups are defined as the chain of **valid** blocks from the genesis, to the head.
 Thus, the block and header validity rules define the chain.

-Verifying a block / header is done in 3 parts:
+Verifying a block/header is done in 3 parts:

 1. Verify correct serialization according to the protobuf spec

 2. Perform basic validation of the types

-3. Perform verification of the new block against the previous accepted block
+3. Perform verification of the new block against the previously accepted block

 ## Basic Validation